 The Company terminated its initial public offering on February 24, 2013.
 During the balance of 2013, the Company achieved approval of an array of life insurance and annuity products, began development of various distribution channels and commenced insurance operations and product sales.
 The Company sold its first insurance product on May 1, 2013.
 The Company continued to expand its product offerings and distribution channels throughout 2014 and 2015.
 On February 24, 2015, the Company commenced a warrant exercise offering set to expire on February 24, 2016.
 On February 24, 2016, the Company extended the offering until February 24, 2017 and made additional shares available for purchase.
 All outstanding warrants expired on April 1, 2016.
-The Company further extended this offering to February 24, 2022.
+The Company further extended this offering to February 24, 2024.
 During the 4th quarter of 2017, the Company began a private placement offering to accredited investors in the state of North Dakota.
+Both offerings were terminated in the second quarter of 2024.